Richeza of Lotharingia: Return to Germany

-The return of Richeza to Germany forced a redistribution of her father's inheritance, because at the previous arrangement it was not contemplated that Richeza would need a place to live.
+The return of Richeza to Germany forced a redistribution of her father's inheritance because at the previous arrangement, it was not contemplated that Richeza would need a place to live.
 She received Saalfeld, a possession that did not belong to the Lower Rhine area in which the Ezzonen dynasty tried to build a coherent dominion.
 Richeza still called herself queen of Poland, a privilege that was given to her by the emperor.
 In Saalfeld she led the Polish opposition that supported her son Casimir, who in 1039, with the help of Conrad II, finally obtained the Polish throne.
 During the years 1040–1047, Richeza lived in Klotten in the Moselle region.

 On 7 September 1047 Richeza's brother Duke Otto II of Swabia, the last male representative of the Ezzonen dynasty, died, and with him the territorial and political objectives of his family.
 Richeza now inherited large parts of the Ezzonen possessions.

 Otto's death seems to have touched Richeza.
-At his funeral in Brauweiler, according to Bruno of Toul (later Pope Leo IX), she put her fine jewelry on the altar.
+At his funeral in Brauweiler, according to Bruno of Toul (later Pope Leo IX), she put her fine jewellery on the altar.
 She declared that she would spend the rest of her life as a nun to preserve the memory of the Ezzonen dynasty.
 Another goal was probably to secure the remaining Ezzonen rights.